Academic Summer Institute

 Mid-Afternoon Session 11:00-1:00pm

 Wellness is an important concept that includes all aspects of a person’s being; it means having both a healthy mind and body.
 This semester course introduces 9th graders to a variety of health-related issues.
-It allows the opportunity for students to begin to make responsible lifestyle choices.
 Areas of discussion and instruction are determined by current concerns.
 Topics include health and wellness, personality and emotions, stress, nutrition, addictive behaviors, wellness, AIDS, and STDs.

 Consumer Economics 188